-I also had this intense experience of mirroring: I heard stories that sounded like they were exactly my story.
-I heard people describe symptoms no doctor had ever heard of, symptoms not recorded in medical literature, that were exactly the same as mine.
-That helped me and my husband Omar to feel that we weren't alone.
+I also had this intense experience of mirroring: I heard stories that sounded exactly like my story.
+I heard people describe symptoms no doctor had ever heard of that were not recorded in medical literature that were exactly the same as mine.
+Realizing that other people were experiencing these things helped my husband, Omar, and me to feel that we weren't alone.